HPT UK A4C

 'Guidelines for the Management of Asymptomatic Primary Hyperparathyroidism: Summary Statement 2014'

-The Fourth International Endocrine Workshop Guideline indicates in Table one that only people under fifty are eligible for surgery.
-The same is also quoted in the Hammersmith Endocrine Bible.
-Both have been quoted to our members, condemning those over fifty to an increasingly poor quality of life. as well as impacting unnecessarily on NHS resources, (decades of treatment per person for consequences of untreated hyperparathyroidism).
+The Fourth International Endocrine Workshop Guideline indicated in Table One that only people under fifty were eligible for surgery.
+The same was also quoted in the Hammersmith Endocrine Bible.
+Both were quoted to our members, condemning over fifties to an increasingly poor quality of life, and impacting unnecessarily on NHS resources, decades of treatment per person for consequences of untreated hyperparathyroidism.
 We challenged age restrictions during the NICE guideline consultations.
-The benefits of a parathyroidectomy vs years of treatment for the consequences of PHPT, to both patient and the NHS are; as they say a 'no-brainer'.
-The new NICE guideline avoided reference to age other than to state in their 'Information to the public': https://www.nice.org.uk/guidance/ng132/informationforpublic: 'hyperparathyroidism often goes unrecognised – usually because it’s mistaken for other problems or for age-related changes (it is more common in people over 50).
+The benefits of a parathyroidectomy vs years of treatment for the consequences of PHPT, to both patient and the NHS are as they say a 'no-brainer'.
+The NICE guideline avoided reference to age other than to state in their 'Information to the public': https://www.nice.org.uk/guidance/ng132/informationforpublic: 'hyperparathyroidism often goes unrecognised – usually because it’s mistaken for other problems or for age-related changes (it is more common in people over 50).'

-The Fourth international Endocrine Workshop Guidelines do, however, include a statement recognising normocalcemic PHPT:
+The Fourth international Endocrine Workshop Guidelines did however, include a statement recognising normocalcemic PHPT:

 'Normocalcemic PHPT is now a well-recognized variant of PHPT.
 These subjects have normal total and ionized serum calcium levels without any known aetiologies for a secondary elevation of PTH.
 Knowledge of the natural history of normocalcemic PHPT is incomplete, but some individuals become hypercalcaemic, and some show evidence of target organ involvement (eg, reduced BMD).
 Others, however, appear to be stable over time with persistently elevated PTH levels and normal serum calcium concentrations.'

-We are somewhat satisfied to see that Normocalcemic PHPT has also been referenced in the NICE Guidelines (although not until page 15), and they have lowered the level of calcium to 2.5mmol/l to compensate for this, but they recommend against treatment until calcium is greater than 2.6mmol.
-Imagine calling a gas engineer to say that your gas boiler is no longer regulating your heating, as the thermostat isn't switching off when a desired temperature is reached.
+Imagine calling a gas engineer because your gas boiler is no longer regulating your heating, as the thermostat isn't switching off when a desired temperature is reached.
 If he refused to attend to your boiler until the temperature remained over thirty degrees, you would call an engineer who knows that makes no sense.
-We do have surgeons in the UK who fully appreciate normocalcemic PHPT patients benefit from surgery, but they are few and far between at the moment (January 2022).
-I'm working on that - SJP.
+We do have surgeons in the UK who fully appreciate normocalcemic PHPT patients benefit from surgery, and those numbers have increased in the last three years but I wont be satisfied until they ALL do - SJP.

-We have seen many successful surgical cases with levels below 2.5mmol/L. The guideline committee also omitted a vital explanation of the negative feedback loop of calcium and PTH and how important it is for doctors to understand in order to make a diagnosis and/or referral to secondary care.
+We have seen many successful surgical cases with levels below 2.5 mmol/L. The guideline committee also omitted a vital explanation of the negative feedback loop of calcium and PTH and how vital it is for doctors to understand this in order to make a diagnosis and/or referral to secondary care.

 Fifth International Endocrine Workshop - published August 2022